 Using the jar tongs, put the jars on the rack in the canner.
 Make sure the tops of the jars are covered by at least 1 inch of water.

-Note: This recipe was specially formulated to allow home canners to preserve a low acid food – garlic – in commonly available boiling water canners.
+Note: This recipe was specially formulated to allow home canners to preserve a low acid food - garlic - in commonly available boiling water canners.
 Do not deviate from the recipe ingredients, quantities, jar size and processing method and time.
-Any change could affect the safety of the end product. *At altitudes higher than 1,000 ft (305 m) increase processing time as indicated in chart.
+Any change could affect the safety of the end product.

 Lift the jars out of the water and let them cool on a wooden cutting board or a towel, without touching or bumping them in a draft-free place (usually takes overnight), here they won't be bumped.
 You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.
 You're done!